 But my Basement isn’t a Separate Dwelling?

-When the city has a look at your proposal they will be looking at wether or not you are trying to make an additional suite in your basement.
+When the city has a look at your proposal they will be looking at whether or not you are trying to make an additional suite in your basement.
 One of the key areas of interest for the City of Calgary is secondary suites.
 Typically this is one of the main reasons that people get an additional exterior door installed.

 However, with the recent covid pandemic lots and lots of people are doing significant renovations to their homes for their own benefit, or for resale value.
-It is important that during the development permit process that you make this clear to the city planners.
+It is important that during the development permit process you make this clear to the city planners.
 Bedrock can help you with this process, but if you apply for the building permits on your own, you will not only need a plan but you will also need this information.

-How Much will a Walkout Basement Door Installation Cost?
+How Much Will a Walkout Basement Door Installation Cost?

 If your home is above grade adding an exterior door can be relatively inexpensive.
 There are simple demolition and installation costs, along with the cost of the actual door.
 Most basements in Calgary however are not in this category.
 Most of the basements we add exterior doors to are below grade, some quite significantly.